nes-b/AstSyns/README.md

   * Paste the code from __ExcitPreprocess__

 ### Synapse Counter
-Assuming any functional bipartite synapse needs spatial proximity of both: pre- and postsynapses, \
-Therefore, the *SynapseCounter* tests every two neighbouring puncta for its colocalization (2-dimensional overlap) of >= 0.33 (default). \
+Assuming any functional bipartite synapse needs spatial proximity of both: pre- and postsynapses, the *SynapseCounter* tests every two neighbouring puncta for its colocalization (2-dimensional overlap) of >= 0.33 (default). \
 Thus, we define synapses fulfilling this requirement as a (excitatory or inhibitory) bipartite unit.

 Markers to distinguish the type/quality of a synapse used in this approach were: